-Independent verification is provided by the Group's own Internal Audit unit and its external auditors.
+Independent verification is provided by the Group's own Internal Audit unit.
 The Internal Audit function is described in detail in section B.5.

 Risk management committee

 The Group CEO has established a committee to act as his advisory body in matters concerning the Company's overall risk and solvency.
 The committee is administered by the CRO.